A Differential Perspective on Distributional Reinforcement Learning: Differential Distributional RL

 \subsection{The Differential Distributional Objective}

-Before we can derive our algorithms, we first need to establish what it is that we want to learn and/or optimize.
+Before we can derive our algorithms, we first need to establish an appropriate distributional objective.
 In particular, the average-reward formulation suggests \emph{two} distributions that may be of interest.
 The first corresponds to the probability distribution over differential returns (where the differential return is defined in Equation \eqref{eq_avg_reward_3}).
-The second corresponds to the limiting (or long-run) per-step reward distribution.
+The second corresponds to the limiting (or long-run) per-step reward distribution, whose mean yields the regular (non-distributional) average-reward objective (i.e., Equation \eqref{eq_avg_reward}).

-Let us first consider the probability distribution over differential returns (or the \emph{return distribution}) as a distributional objective.
-At a first glance, this may seem like the logical distributional objective to pursue in the average-reward setting, given that its discounted analogue (i.e., the probability distribution over discounted returns) is the widely-accepted distributional objective in the discounted setting.
-However, this line of reasoning ignores a fundamental difference between the discounted and average-reward settings.

-In particular, first consider the \emph{discounted} setting: taking the mean of the probability distribution over \emph{discounted} returns yields the expected (discounted) return, which \emph{is} the non-distributional objective in the discounted setting.
-As such, it is easy to argue that the probability distribution over \emph{discounted} returns is the natural choice for the distributional objective in the \emph{discounted} setting, given that the discounted return is both the explicit and implicit learning and/or optimization objective in this setting.

-Now consider the \emph{average-reward} setting: taking the mean of the probability distribution over \emph{differential} returns yields the expected (differential) return, which is \emph{not} the non-distributional objective in the average-reward setting; the long-run average-reward is (i.e., Equation \eqref{eq_avg_reward}).
-In other words, although the \emph{differential return} (see Equation \eqref{eq_avg_reward_3}) serves as the explicit learning and/or optimization objective in the average-reward setting, the implicit and ultimately primary objective is the long-run average-reward (as defined in Equation \eqref{eq_avg_reward}).
-As such, it is more difficult to argue that the probability distribution over \emph{differential} returns is the natural choice for the distributional objective in the \emph{average-reward} setting.

-Let us now consider the limiting (or long-run) per-step reward distribution as a distributional objective for the average-reward setting.
-Taking the mean of the limiting per-step reward distribution yields the long-run average-reward, which indeed corresponds to the non-distributional objective in the average-reward setting.
-As such, the limiting per-step reward distribution appears to be a much more appealing and natural distributional objective for the average-reward setting.
+At a first glance, it may seem natural to mirror the approach taken in the discounted setting by pursuing the differential return as the distributional objective.
+However, such an approach would not be fully aligned with the nature of the average-reward setting.
+In particular, in the average-reward setting, the differential return serves as a surrogate objective, optimized only to facilitate the optimization of the long-run per-step average-reward (Equation \eqref{eq_avg_reward}).
+As such, while it may be feasible to capture information about the differential return distribution, such information would be of little relevance in the average-reward setting, where the long-term, per-step behaviour is what is of interest.
+Conversely, the limiting per-step reward distribution aligns directly with the average-reward objective (its mean yields the average-reward itself), thereby making it an appealing distributional objective for the average-reward setting.